cloud-copilot/iam-shrink/README.md

 If you want to shrink the policy as much as possible, you can use `--iterations 0`.
 This will keep shrinking the policy until it can't be reduced any further.

+## Other CLI Options

+- `--remove-sids`: Remove all `Sid` fields from the policy.
+- `--remove-whitespace`: Remove all whitespace from the output.

 ## Use in TypeScript/Node

 You can use the shrink function in your own code.